Our tour of Europe

 Since we are not checking bags and will already have our boarding passes, our first stop in the airport will be security.
 As long as you can move your luggage and assume each item will fit through the X-ray machine, security doesn’t care how many items you pass through security with.
 Instead, they worry about what dangerous items you will carry onto the plane.
 Security restrictions seem to be changing all the time.

 Under the bed in our RV, we have one carry-on-size two-wheel roller bag that is slightly bigger than the limits described in the next photo.
 This roller bag will carry a very lightweight backpack holding all my clothing.
-I don’t expect the roller bag to survive the trip, and the backpack will act as a backup to the roller bag.
+I don’t expect the roller bag to survive the trip, so the backpack will act as a backup.
 Not only is the roller bag slightly larger than desired, but it is also nearly seven pounds, which is more than 1/3 of my weight allotment.
 Roller bags less than 5 pounds are rare.
 My backup backpack weighs less than a pound.

 At the departure gate is when I am a little worried.
 What if they want to weigh my carry-on bag at the gate and then want to send it to the baggage compartment?
 We need to be clever enough to have every critical item in our carry-on bag.
-One advantage is that I merit an additional medical item besides the carry-on and personal items.
-If they object to my roller bag at the gate, I intend to unpack it and put that stuff into my backpack onto the plane.
+One advantage is that I am entitled to an additional medical item beyond my carry-on and personal items.
+If they object to my roller bag at the gate, I plan to unpack it and transfer the contents to my backpack on the plane.

-My second backpack is slightly oversized as a personal item but will fit under the seat on the plane.
+My second backpack is slightly oversized as a personal item, but it will fit under the seat on the plane.
 My plan for this second backpack is to mainly contain soft items so I can stuff it under the seat in front of us while on the plane.

 Right now, I am only worried about getting to Rome.
 I don’t think my luggage will survive 120+ days of continuous travel, and we might have to discard or even replace some things before our flight from Dublin back to LAX.
 As I understand it, we could get new luggage or clothing in Europe.